 – Things to remember that are not that openly discussed in the public space

-– Red flags – signs you should consider when making a decision whether to seek professional help.
+– Red flags – signs you should consider when deciding whether to seek professional help.

-We all know the 5 (6) stages of grief: denial, anger, bargaining, depression, acceptance, finding meaning.
+We all know the 5 (6) stages of grief: denial, anger, bargaining, depression, acceptance, and finding meaning.

 They are true and accurate.
 But.
-We just need to remember grief is a process.
+We need to remember, though, that grief is a process.
 One that is not at all linear.
-It’s more like a sinusoid where you go down, and then back up again.
+It’s more like a sinusoid where you go down and then back up again.
 It takes time.
 Here’s a short description of what it may look like:

-First, you’ll most likely experience shock.
-Especially when our loved one died as a result of an accident, or a sudden illness.
-Though people say you can never prepare yourself for somebody’s passing.
+First, you’ll most likely experience shock, especially when a loved one died due to an accident or a sudden illness.
+Though people say, you can never prepare yourself for somebody’s passing.
 Even if they’ve been sick for months or years.

-We face denial, everything is pretty difficult to comprehend.
-We may feel there are two worlds – one with that person in it and the other without.
-There’s tears, silence, sadness, anger.
+We face denial, and everything is pretty difficult to comprehend.
+We may feel there are two worlds – one with that person in it and the other without them.
+There’s tears, silence, sadness, and anger.
 Everything might happen at once.

 Something that you may find surprising is that we tend to do pretty well before the funeral.
-We gather all our energy, we act, we are in the mode of getting things done.
-Plus there’s support coming from family and friends.
-Things sometimes change afterwards.
-You may feel alone and all the feelings may come back.
-Especially that when it’s your partner who died or somebody you’ve lived with or worked on an everyday/regular basis – you will experience this sad reality without them.
+We gather all our energy, we act, and we are in the mode of getting things done.
+Plus, there’s support coming from family and friends.
+Things sometimes change afterward.
+You may feel alone, and all the feelings may come back.
+Especially that when it’s your partner who died or somebody you’ve lived with or worked with on an everyday/regular basis – you will experience this sad reality without them.

 One other thing.
 We may be angry at all sorts of things.
 At the doctors and the hospital (that they didn’t save our loved one), ourselves (we couldn’t stop their way of life, or didn’t notice the signs of illness), at other people (who get to live their life…).
 We can also be angry at the person who died.
 Yes!
-Either because they died, and ‘left us here’ or because the relationship we had with them was a complicated one.
+Either because they died, and ‘left us here’ or because the relationship we had with them was complicated.
 It does happen.
 And culturally – it’s not usually acceptable to “talk ill of the dead”.
-Even so – it’s very natural to have all sorts of feelings and we need to recognize them to actually process them fully.
-Some of us also need closure, I’ll get back to that later.
+Even so – it’s natural to have all sorts of feelings, and we need to recognize them to process them fully.
+Some of us also need closure; I’ll get back to that later.

 Depression – or depressive phase – is another one.
 While I’m naming them – please remember – this is not a linear process.
 It’s not smooth sailing.
-If, when and how we experience those stages depends on a lot of factors.
-Our psychology, personality, our support system, the relationship we’ve had with the person who passed, our age.
+If, when, and how we experience those stages depends on a lot of factors.
+Our psychology, personality, support system, and the relationship we’ve had with the person who passed, our age.

-This one feels like it’s gonna last forever.
-We have no energy, we may experience difficulties sleeping, changes in appetite, we simply withdraw from life and social activities.
+This one feels like it’s going to last forever.
+We have no energy; we may experience difficulties sleeping, appetite changes, and withdrawal from life and social activities.
 Some people may recognize their faith crisis.
 To not experience this part would feel quite unusual.

-This one is a tricky one, simply because oftentimes people will fear what it would mean if they were to admit ‘they accept’ this situation.
-It may feel to them as if they didn’t love their husband, mother, son enough, or that they were not that important in the end.
-Acceptance simply means we’ve recognized the different – permanent reality of our life – without someone we love in it.
+This one is tricky, simply because oftentimes people will fear what it would mean if they were to admit ‘they accept’ this situation.
+It may feel to them as if they didn’t love their husband, mother, or son enough, or that they were not that important in the end.
+Acceptance means we’ve recognized the different – permanent reality of our life – without someone we love in it.